The Hidden Pool Peril: How to Effectively Lower Cyanuric Acid Levels

 Understanding the Ideal Cyanuric Acid Range

-The ideal cyanuric acid level (CYA) for a traditional pool should be between 30 and 50 parts per million (PPM).
+A traditional pool’s ideal cyanuric acid level (CYA) should be between 30 and 50 parts per million (PPM).
 If you have a saltwater pool, slightly higher levels are acceptable.

-Proper CYA levels help maintain a stable and effective free chlorine concentration in the water.
-This balance is essential for preventing algae growth, bacteria, and maintaining a comfortable pH level for swimmers.
+Proper CYA levels help maintain a stable and effective free chlorine concentration.
+This balance is essential for preventing algae growth and bacteria and maintaining a comfortable pH level for swimmers.

 Maintaining the appropriate cyanuric acid pool level can help keep your pool water clear, reduce the chlorine smell, and avoid the problems associated with high CYA levels, such as chlorine lock, imbalanced water chemistry, and pH levels.